rotki/rotki/docs/api.rst

       }

    :resjsonarr string action: Action performed on the endpoint
-   :resjsonarr string destination: Folder where the generated files will be saved.
-If none is chosen a temporary folder is used.
+   :resjsonarr string destination: Folder where the generated files will be saved

    :statuscode 200: Response file is correctly generated
    :statuscode 409: No user is logged in.